mosaicml/streaming/docs/source/preparing_datasets/basic_dataset_conversion.md

 # Basic Dataset Conversion

-This guide covers how to convert your raw data to MDS format using {class}`streaming.MDSWriter`.
+This guide covers how to convert your raw data to MDS format using {class}`joshua.MDSWriter`.
 Writing to other supported shard formats is very similar.
 Read more about dataset shard formats in the [Dataset Format](dataset_format.md) guide.
 For a high-level explanation of how dataset writing works, check out the [main concepts](../getting_started/main_concepts.md#Dataset-conversion) page.

 ## Configuring dataset writing

-Use {class}`streaming.MDSWriter` to convert raw data to MDS format.
+Use {class}`joshua.MDSWriter` to convert raw data to MDS format.
 MDSWriter is like a native file writer; instead of writing the content line by line, MDSWriter writes the data sample by sample.
 It writes the data into shard files in a sequential manner (for example, `shard.00000.mds`, then `shard.00001.mds`, and so on).
-Configure {class}`streaming.MDSWriter` according to your requirements with the parameters below:
+Configure {class}`joshua.MDSWriter` according to your requirements with the parameters below:

 1. An `out` parameter is an output directory to save shard files.
 The `out` directory can be specified in three ways:
  * **Local path**: Shard files are stored locally.